 • Organizations: Organizations have a slug that is sometimes referred to as an orgslug.
 An organizational slug is required for some tasks, such as running an API or creating a self-service pipeline.
 You can locate your organizational slug on the Organizational Details page.

 • Pipeline Protocols: These slugs serve as unique identifiers for some of the different components in a protocol (such as, a step name).
-For a detailed description of these slugs, and how to use them if you are creating a pipeline yourself, review this Slugs and Self-Serve Pipelines topic.
+For a detailed description of these slugs, and how to use them if you are creating a pipeline yourself, see Protocol YAML Files.